openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - system=<control-plane|worker-nodes>

 Value:
 - `-2`: Error determining the time at which changes can be initiated (e.g. cannot check with ClusterVersion / change management hierarchy).
 - `-1`: Material changes are paused indefinitely.
-- `0`: Any pending changes can be initiated now (e.g. change management is disabled or inside machine schedule window).
+- `0`: Material changes can be initiated now (e.g. change management is disabled or inside machine schedule window).
+Alternatively, time is not relevant to the strategy (e.g. assisted strategy).
 - `> 0`: The number seconds remaining until changes can be initiated OR 1000*24*60*60 (1000 days) if no permissive window can be found within the next 1000 days (this ensures a brute force check of intersecting datetimes with hierarchy RRULEs is a valid method of calculating intersection).

 `change_management_permissive_remaining`